Eastern Maine Medical Center: 2010-2012 nursing strikes

 In 2011, the hospital's Maine State Nurses Association member staff went on strike, complaining of issues with the hospital's nurse-to-patient ratio.
 The hospital has a track record of poor relationships with the nurse's union; nurses had previously threatened to strike in 2007 over the same issue, but the strike was called off two days after the strike warning had been issued to the hospital.
 The union threatened a strike in late 2010, again citing failed discussions regarding nurse-patient ratios and outdated health insurance coverage.
 The nurses took up a one-day picket near the hospital, the first nurses' strike in NLEMMC's history and creating public concern that the hospital would be understaffed during the strike.
 The Hospital responded by initiating a three-day lockout of its unionized nursing staff.
 Further controversy was generated when it was discovered that the hospital's recruiting service was seeking scabs on Craigslist.

+Patient safety

+In previous years, NLEMMC was "A"-rated by Leapfrog Group, indicating a low risk of patient injury from medical error.
+During the COVID-19 pandemic, this rating was dropped to a C. In 2022, NLEMMC was the only Maine hospital reviewed by Leapfrog Group to have not improved their score from pandemic lows.